CCCeddy/next-supabase-template/README.md

 - Database query optimization in repositories
 - Server-side rendering for SEO and initial load performance
 - Optimized authentication flow

+## 🎨 UI Components with shadcn/ui

+This template uses [shadcn/ui](https://ui.shadcn.com), a collection of reusable components built using Radix UI and Tailwind CSS.
+Unlike traditional component libraries, shadcn/ui components:

+- Are copied into your project rather than installed as dependencies
+- Are fully customizable and adaptable to your design system
+- Have no external runtime dependencies
+- Provide excellent accessibility out of the box

+You'll find these components in the `src/components/ui` directory, ready to be customized to match your brand.

 ## 📁 Project Structure